 Once the drawers were in, we attached the drawer pulls, then we could fill our drawers up!

 We tried our knives in the second drawer, but then moved them up to the top for better access.
-We’re currently using a bamboo knife tray to hold them, but it’s not a perfect fit so one day I’ll build custom dividers for the drawer (and post the tutorial)!
+We’re currently using a bamboo knife tray to hold them, but it’s not a perfect fit so I may build custom dividers for the drawer!

 The final touch was to put a panel on the side you see as you walk into the room (I have one for the other side too, but haven’t gotten around to putting it on!).
 We used 1/8″ MDF (14-1/8″ wide x 28-1/2″long) and painted it white inside and out.
 The cart is the first thing you see as you enter the kitchen so it’s nice to have the panel there to hide the side of the drawer and also the baskets I placed on the bottom shelf that hold our onions and potatoes.